The Third Dungeon Battle

 Gargoyles filled the gap left by Ten-san's withdrawal and continued their magic assault.

-They might be able to cut through iron, but only at the level of "the fire magic sword can manage to cut them."
+She might be able to cut through iron, but only at the level of "the fire magic sword can manage to cut them."

 And so, the Sahagin squad threw the weighted chains all at once.